shunechkabon/todo-app-automaze/README.md

 Key implementation details:

-- clean code structure
+- Clean and maintainable code structure
-- predictable state management
+- Predictable state management
-- thoughtful UX (loading states, keyboard interactions, form reset behavior)
+- Thoughtful UX (loading states, keyboard interactions, form reset behavior)
+- No authentication - tasks are shared globally.

 The goal was to build a small but realistic full-stack feature with attention to code quality and user experience.